great-expectations/great_expectations/docs/docusaurus/docs/conceptual_guides/expectation_classes.md

 ## Class hierarchy

-The following is the Expectation class hiearchy:
+The following is the Expectation class hierarchy:

+    ```unset
     Expectation
         BatchExpectation
             ColumnAggregateExpectation
             ColumnMapExpectation
                 RegexBasedColumnMapExpectation
                 SetBasedColumnMapExpectation
             ColumnPairMapExpectation
             MulticolumnMapExpectation
             QueryExpectation
+    ...

 Most Expectations are a combination of a Domain (Batch, Column, ColumnPair, Multicolumns) and an approach (Map or Aggregate).
 In some cases, the Expectation classes include a prefix such as `RegexBasedColumnMapExpectation`.
 There are also two classes that don’t follow the standard naming convention; `BatchExpectations` and `QueryExpectations`.

 ## Expectation Domain types

 Domains provide a way to address a specific set of data, such as a batch within a table, or a column.
 Domains do this by describing the data locale.
-The data locale is the conceptual equivalent of “data that arrived last Tuesday in the UserEvents table in the Redshift database,” or “the timestamp column in the Users table in the Redshift database”.
+The data locale is the conceptual equivalent of “data that arrived last Tuesday in the UserEvents table in the Redshift database,” or “the timestamp column in the User's table in the Redshift database”.

 The following are the four Domains for Expectations: